How to buy perfect curtains

 A traditional and dramatic look.
 In this case a cream button has been added to each pleat.

-Triple French Pleat
+Double French Pleat

 The timeless classic.
 You cannot go wrong.